 Prof. PONOMAREV Eugene (龐佑信) is currently appointed to the School of Biomedical Sciences, The Chinese University of Hong Kong, and his research interest is related to the immunological aspects of inflammation in the central nervous system (CNS) associated with neurodegenerative disease such as multiple sclerosis, Alzheimer’s disease and traumatic brain injury.
 Particularly he is interested in (1) epigenetic and transcriptional control of microglia/macrophage activation during CNS inflammation and (2) the role of platelets in the initiation of neuroinflammation.
 Both directions of his research program are currently supported by RGC and HMRF grants.
 Dr. Ponomarev is well known scientist in field of neuroinflammation and neurodegeneration and he is an author of more than 40 publications in top academic journals such as Nature Medicine, Journal of Immunology, Journal of Neuroscience, Brain, Behavior and Immunity, Frontiers in Immunology, and Circulation Research.
 Dr. Ponomarev serves in the editorial boards of number of International academic journals such as Immunology & Cell Biology, Journal of Immunology, Journal of Neuroscience, Journal of Clinical Immunology, Annals of Neurology, Journal of Neuroinflammation, PLoS One, EMBO Reports etc. Before his relocation to Hong Kong, Eugene Ponomarev spent 12 years in the USA working as a scientist in top academic institutions such as Brigham and Women’s Hospital, Harvard Medical School (Boston) where he held the position of Assistant Professor and his work was supported by RO1 grant form National Institute of Health.

-- Our research interest is related to the immunological aspects of inflammation in the central nervous system (CNS) associated with neurodegenerative disease such as multiple sclerosis, Alzheimer’s disease and traumatic brain injury.
+- Immunological aspects of inflammation in the central nervous system (CNS) associated with neurodegenerative disease such as multiple sclerosis, Alzheimer’s disease and traumatic brain injury.

-- Epigenetic and transcriptional control of microglia/macrophage activation and polarization during CNS inflammation.
+- Epigenetic and transcriptional control of microglia/macrophage activation during CNS inflammation.

 - The role of platelets in the initiation and propagation of neuroinflammation.